ObaraOrg/obara_lab/installation_scripts/README.md

 | ------ | ------ | ------ |
 | [192.168.11.3](ftp://192.168.11.3/obaralab/Serpent) | obaralab | ask for it :P|

-All the files for installing serpent available on the lab NAS:
+All the files for installing serpent available on the lab NAS in the `01_software/Serpent 2.1.32 ...` folder :
 - Source code
-- Xs-libraries
+- Xs-libraries (ENDFB-VII, JEF31..)
-- Conversion utility for the Xs libraries (perl script)
+- Conversion utility for the xs libraries (perl script)
 - Install scripts for the local cluster and the TSUBAME
 - Basic examples
-- Serpent tutorial from the wiki (already compiled)
+- Serpent tutorial from the wiki (already compiled and complete)
-- TSUBAME qsub file example
+- TSUBAME example qsub file example
 ________________________________________

 ### Download data from the server

-Transfer the contents of the folder DIRECTLY in your user home directory (serpent folder + install scripts), paths are references to the main directory `~/serpent/` as for the script to find the appropriate files.
+Transfer the contents of the `01_software/Serpent 2.1.32 ...` folder DIRECTLY in your user home directory (serpent folder + install script), paths are references to the main directory `~/serpent/` as for the script to find the appropriate files and work.

 ```sh
 #Create serpent directory in your home directory